-The iPadOS 13.2.3 update is a maintenance upgrade, but it could still take some time to download and install on your iPad Pro, iPad mini, iPad Air, or iPad.
+The iPadOS 13.4 update is a large milestone upgrade and it could take quite a bit of time to download and install on your iPad Pro, iPad mini, iPad Air, or iPad.

-Apple’s latest version iPadOS 13 comes with a batch of bug fixes for lingering iPadOS 13 issues.
+Apple’s latest version iPadOS 13 comes with a new batch of features, enhancements, security patches, and bug fixes for your tablet.

 Moving your iPad from one version of iPadOS to another can cause problems so you’ll want to monitor the download and installation process.